dannyvankooten/www.dannyvankooten.com/_posts/2017-08-11-stock-market-roi-calculator.md

 - investing
 ---

-In the last few weeks I have been reading up on investment strategies.
+During the past few months I have been reading up on investing and investment strategies.
 While doing so, it is pretty much impossible to miss out on Jack Bogle, founder of Vanguard and the first Exchange Traded Fund, and the aptly named [Bogleheads](https://www.bogleheads.org/) community.

 Basically, their philosophy comes down to the following. **No one can beat or time the market consistently, therefore it is best to buy low-cost diversified index funds, tracking markets as closely as possible.** If you believe the market you're investing in is efficient, that is.